Dedicated to Restoring Sovereignty and Safeguarding Native Women and Children

 - Justice both on and off Tribal lands

-- Access to culturally grounded advocacy designed by and for Native women
+- Access to advocacy designed by and for Native women

 - Safe, affordable housing, legal services, childcare, economic security, and other basic resources provided in respectful ways